Refined Topological Strings on Local $\mathbb{P}^2$: The Case of Local

-It follows from the factor in the square bracket in Eq. (\ref{eq1}) that the brane on the left lower vertex associated with partition $\lambda$ and the brane associated with partition $\mu$ on the right lower vertex are both $\epsilon_{2}$-brane.
-Therefore this suggests that the slicing of the local $\mathbf{P}^2$ web diagram by $\epsilon_{\alpha}$-branes is such that upper vertex in \figref{p22} has $\epsilon_{1}$-branes on both its internal legs as shown in \figref{localp2}.
+For $\nu$ a trivial partition we see that the factor in the square bracket in Eq.(\ref{eq1}) is such that both partitions $\lambda$ and $\mu$ appear with parameter $t$ (i.e.,\,the parameter $\varepsilon_{2}$).
+Therefore this suggests the assignment of parameters $\varepsilon_1$ and $\varepsilon_2$ for the local $\mathbb{P}^2$ web diagram as shown in \figref{localp2slicing}.

-Thus we see that the upper vertex has a different brane configuration then the lower ones which had different $\epsilon_{\alpha}$ branes on there un-preferred edges.
-Thus we need a new refined topological vertex in which the branes on the un-preferred edges should fill the same plane in the spacetime.
-Thus to complete the refined vertex formalism and to calculate the refined partition function of local $\mathbf{P}^{2}$ we need two refined topological vertices corresponding to two different brane configurations as shown in \figref{twovertex}.
+Thus we see that the upper vertex has a different brane configuration then the lower ones which had different parameters on the un-preferred edges.
+Thus we need a new vertex in which two of the edges are associated with the same parameter.
+Thus to apply the refined vertex formalism to local $\mathbb{P}^2$ we need two refined topological vertices corresponding to two assignment of parameters to the un-preferred directions as shown in \figref{twovertex}.